jean-pierreBoth/annembed/README.md

         *quantiles on ratio : distance in embedded space of neighbours of origin space / distance of neighbours in embedded space*

-        half of the original neighborhoods are embedded within a factor 1.51 of the radius of neighbourhood in embedded graph
+        half of the original neighborhoods are embedded within a factor 1.30 of the radius of neighbourhood in embedded graph

-        *quantiles at  0.25 : 1.98e-1, 0.5 :  1.51e0,  0.75 : 4.93e0 0.85 : 8.13e0, 0.95 : 1.63e1*
+       *quantiles at 0.25 : 7.87e-2, 0.5 :  1.30e0, 0.75 : 4.75e0, 0.85 : 7.94e0, 0.95 : 1.62e1*

-                embedding image
+       *the mean ratio is : 4.36*

     ![higgs-28-subs0.15](Images/Higgs-embedded-28-sub0.15-28-H-B40-50S0.75k6-gf5.csv.png.jpg)

-                density of points obtained by transforming distance to first neighbour (See visu.jl)
+      density of points obtained by transforming distance to first neighbour (See visu.jl):

     ![higgs-28-density](Images/Higgs-28-sub0.15-28-H-B40-50S0.75k6-gf5.firstdist.png.jpg)